-As per 31 December 2019 there are no temporary differences between the IFRS value of the assets and liabilities and their tax base.
+As of December 31, 2021, there are no temporary differences between the IFRS value of the assets and liabilities and their tax base.
 For the temporary differences between the IFRS and Solvency II value no deferred tax balance has been reported since these balances are non-material.
 This position may be revised in future years.
 As a result, there is no deferred tax position.